 THings the first specialist screwed up:

 From June - Dec 2014, everything pretty much was at a standstill with the uterine anomaly.
 I didn't know exactly what the problem was or who could help me figure it out.
 The one thing I DID know was that it was serious.
 Either way you looked at it, I shouldn't be trying to get pregnant and so I didn't.
 And as you'll soon find out, it's a really good thing I did all that research.

 NEW YEAR, NEW DOCTOR

-When I called to schedule the MRI, and interesting thing happened.
+In preparation for new doctor, they made me schedule a pelvic MRI to get a better picture, and an interesting thing happened.
 I talk about it in this next post: Thoughts On Infertility That Might Piss You Off.

 In June 2015, I finally saw the new reproductive specialist.
 I immediately liked him and he had actually dealt with uterine anomalies before, so, bonus points.

 Doctor: So you need surgery.